RobertTalbert/discretecs/activities/module7/module7b-video-outlines.md

 			- So $|B_3^5| = 3 + 3 + 4 = 10$.
 	- Recurrence relation in general....

+## How sets and bit strings are the same

 - Why counting bit strings is the same thing as counting subsets
 	- Number of 3-element subsets of a 5-element set --- 5x4x3 / 3x2x1 = 10.......